S-Humble/S-Humble/README.md

 ### Hi there 👋
 My name is Sam and I am in the process of retraining to start a career in data science and python development.
+I am in the process of job hunting for an entry level data science / data analytics role in Northamptonshire or remotely.

 ## What am I working on?
 I am currently enrolled in the HyperionDev Data Science bootcamp with the aim of entering a data science or python dev role in September 2024, after working as a geography and computer science teacher in the UK.